Marcusdus/My-Chrome-browser/README.md

 In this project we will see how we can create a browser using PyQt5.

-Install this  : pip install PyQt5
+Install this python library : pip install PyQt5

 PyQt5 is cross-platform GUI toolkit, a set of python bindings for Qt v5.
 One can develop an interactive desktop application with so much ease because of the tools and simplicity provided by this library